monaqa/dial.nvim/README.md

 ## Features

-* Increment/decrement various number and other things
+* Increment/decrement based on various type of rules
   * n-ary (`2 <= n <= 36`) integers
-  * date
+  * date and time
-  * constant (toggle a specific string, such as a keyword or operator)
+  * constants (an ordered set of specific strings, such as a keyword or operator)
     * `true` ⇄ `false`
     * `&&` ⇄ `||`
     * `a` ⇄ `b` ⇄ ... ⇄ `z`